ReGA: Model-Based Safeguard for LLMs via Representation-Guided Abstraction: Methodology

 \begin{itemize} \item \textbf{Safe prompts}, include natural request prompts that satisfy the model safety specifications for answering.
 This input subset is denoted as $R_S$. \item \textbf{Safe conversations}, include concatenations of natural requests and the corresponding response answers, denoted as $C_S$.
 Note that when sampling from the same datasets for constructing $R_S$ and $C_S$, each prompt in $R_S$ could be a prefix in $C_S$. \item \textbf{Harmful prompts}, include harmful request prompts that violate the model's safety discipline, and the model is supposed to refuse to answer them.
 The subset is denoted as $R_H$. \item \textbf{Harmful conversations}, include concatenations of harmful request prompts and their corresponding harmful responses, denoted as $C_H$.
 Similar to $C_S$, we can also sample $R_H$ and $C_H$ from the same harmful conversation dataset. \end{itemize}

 Examples of prompts from the four subsets are listed in Table~\ref{tab:example}.
 By gathering these four kinds of inputs, we obtain the contrastive dataset $D$.
-When sample $n_s$ safe inputs for $R_S,C_S$ and $n_h$ for $R_H,C_H$, the dataset size of $T$ should be $2(n_s+n_h)$.
+When sampling $n_s$ safe inputs for $R_S,C_S$ and $n_h$ for $R_H,C_H$, the dataset size of $D$ should be $2(n_s+n_h)$.

 \textbf{Safety representations modeling}.
 Based on the contrastive dataset $D$, we leverage the features of the target LLM when processing these prompts.
 The first operation is the selection of the representation space $h\subseteq H$, since not all features are useful for modeling the safety concepts.
 As demonstrated by previous research~\cite{skean2024does,zhang2024adversarial,du2025advancing}, the middle layers of LLMs are typically effective for fulfilling this modeling for the following reasons: shallow layers only contain low-level features, while in deep layers, the model may have already made a decision on whether to refuse or answer the prompt.
 By contrast, in the middle layers, the safety concepts still emerge in these features, making them feasible for representation modeling.
 Therefore, for an LLM with $L$ layers, we simply select the $[L/2]$-th layer as $h$ for representation construction.
+This selection is further justified by our experiments on hyperparameter selection.

-Therefore, to find the safety representations, we gather all features from the contrastive dataset to obtain a feature set $\{M_h(x_i)|x_i\in D\}$.
-Then, following representation engineering conventions~\cite{zou2023representation}, we apply principal component analysis (PCA) reduction to construct the safety representations.
+Therefore, to find the safety representations, we gather all features from the contrastive dataset to obtain a feature set \rv{$\{M_h(x_i)\in \mathbb{R}^{d}|x_i\in D\}$}.
+Then, following representation engineering conventions~\cite{zou2023representation,zhang2024adversarial}, we apply principal component analysis (PCA) reduction to construct the safety representations.
 Specifically, for the number of PCA components $K$, we first apply PCA to obtain the \textbf{safety representations}